 I overheard a conversation about a week ago between two women discussing their weight-loss plans.
 “My trainer told me that I will burn extra fat for 24 hours after I workout,” one stated confidently.
 It’s a common statement and belief passed around gyms, the internet, and even in educational institutions.
-There are good reasons for the convo, as it holds some truth.
+There are good reasons for their conversation, as it holds some truth.
 The problem with this scenario is that… (sorry ladies)… it isn’t true for women.

 There are several things we know that make the 24-hour excess fat burn concept inaccurate: